klaytn/klaytn-docs/docs/klaytn/design/computation/execution-model.md

 ### Creating Smart Contracts <a id="creating-smart-contracts"></a>

 A smart contract can be created in the Klaytn blockchain by sending a transaction to an empty address with the binary as data.
 The binary can be in various formats; however, Klaytn currently supports one binary format, EVM bytecode.
 It is worth pointing out that this transaction requires a payment for execution.
 The account balance on the sender's account will be reduced according to the transaction fee model after the transaction has been stored in a block.
 After some time, the transaction should appear in a block, which confirms that the state it entails reached a consensus.
 At this point, the smart contract now exists in the Klaytn blockchain.
+As [eip-3541](https://eips.ethereum.org/EIPS/eip-3541) is brought at the Kore hardfork, deployment of a new code starting with the 0xEF byte is not allowed.

 ### Executing Smart Contracts <a id="executing-smart-contracts"></a>